 I am Elizabeth McBarnet, an Independent Speech and Language Therapist with 30 years’ experience working with a wide range of speech, language and communication difficulties.
 I gained a 2.1 Honours degree in Speech and Language Pathology from Manchester University (1990).
 Since then I have worked in a community clinic with a large, paediatric caseload; a neuro-rehabilitation hospital for adults with acquired brain damage and acute hospital settings with adults with neurological damage.
 For the last 17 years I have run a successful private speech and language therapy practice whilst raising my three daughters, working extensively with both adults and children.
 2020 marks the move to working exclusively in therapy for adults, and I look forward to further developing my practice.

-I am currently studying for a Human Givens psychotherapy diploma: my therapy approach is strongly directed towards management of emotions, anxiety and depression.
+I have gained a diploma in Human Givens psychotherapy and am working towards accreditation as a psychotherapist.
+My therapy approach is strongly directed towards management of emotions, anxiety and depression.
 I aim to help you explore how your innate emotional needs have been impacted by your communication difficulties, and how you might use your own resources to ensure these needs are met.

 I continue to enhance my knowledge through the required Continuing Professional Development as specified by HCPC.